paulohubert/bayeseg/README.md

 $sudo make install
 ```

-These commands will insert the include files for GSL in folder /usr/local/include.
-If using a different include path, C_INCLUDE_PATH environment variable should be modified accordingly.
+These commands will copy the GSL .h files to folder /usr/local/include, which is the standard include path.
+If using a different path, C_INCLUDE_PATH environment variable should be modified accordingly.

 2. Run install script